11 upcoming hydrogen FCEVs with up to 500 miles of range [Update]

 Honda CR-V FCEV

 A sixth-gen Honda CR-V-based FCEV has received the green signal for launch.
 Production will take place at Performance Manufacturing Center (PMC) in Ohio, the facility that makes specialty vehicles like the Acura NSX.
-As expected, Honda has confirmed it will be a five-seat model.
+As expected, Honda has confirmed that it will be a five-seat model.

 It’s safe to assume the battery pack of the Honda CR-V FCEV will be larger than most other fuel cell cars.
 While we don’t expect it to deliver 300 miles of range, the BEV component will probably be like an emergency range extender.
 This model will likely be similar to a PHEV, but a combination of an FCEV and a BEV (instead of an internal combustion engine) would make it a zero-emission vehicle.